zulip/zulip/templates/zerver/help/create-your-organization-profile.md

 ## Change your organization's description

-{!follow-steps.md!} change the description of your organization.
+Follow the following steps to change the description of your organization.

 2. Edit your organization's description in the **Your organization's description** textbox.
 Markdown syntax is supported.